Today, I fumed while reading about how Nintendo shut down all online services for the Nintendo Wii (their previous generation console.)

 Less than a decade ago, many games shipped with servers allowing gamers to host the game themselves.
 Those days are long gone.
 Games and game consoles (including mobile) today have built-in and planned obsolescence.

-I bought a Mario Kart 8 game.
-This is the first Nintendo system I have owned in one and a half decade, since the good-old Nintendo 64.
+I bought a Nintendo Wii U this Friday to play the new Mario Kart 8 game.
+This is the first Nintendo system I’ve owned in one and a half-decade, since the good-old Nintendo 64.
 To summarize my experience: I am not impressed with it so far.
-It seems to have been designed by and for a three-year old who insists that elevator music and tones is a good and dominant user experience element.
+It seems to have been designed by and for a three-year-old who insists that elevator music and tones is a good and dominant user experience element.

 Within the gaming industry, we truly see the effects of Stallman’s law.
-Each new generation of platform — be it computer or device operating system or dedicated console — is more restrictive and vendor-locked than the last.
+Each new generation of gaming platforms — be it computer or device operating system or dedicated console — is more restrictive and vendor-locked than the last.
 On top of the user-hostile platforms themselves, game developer studios try to lock users into their own schemes.
-From a consumer’s perspective, the only way to win is not to play.
+From a consumer’s perspective, the only way to win isn’t to play.